-According to the Bureau of Labor Statistics, the median pay for radiologic technicians and technologists is $55,200 as of May 2013 - much higher than the median salary for all health technology occupations.
-The middle eighty percent of radiologic technicians earned between $37,570 and $78,440 annually.
+According to the Bureau of Labor Statistics, the median pay for radiologic technicians and technologists is $55,870 - much higher than the median salary for all health technology occupations.
+The middle eighty percent of radiologic technicians earn between $37,610 and $80,080 annually.
 Earnings vary across geographic areas and are generally highest where there is a shortage of healthcare workers.